Food Roots 2 group Kingsley Hall Social Supermarket. Credit: Isabel Rice

 Food Roots 2 meeting at the Hornbeam Cafe | Credit: Isabel Rice

-The learning programme was developed using co-design with the participating food partnerships to create a learning curriculum, which brought coordinators and partnerships together through a mix of in-person and online sessions.
+The learning programme was developed using co-design to create a learning curriculum, which brought coordinators and partnerships together through a mix of in-person and online sessions.
 These included site visits, 'spotlight' sessions where partnerships could share good practice, themed workshops, peer mentoring, and informal coffee mornings.
 These elements of collaboration and support were seen as essential to building momentum and sharing practical ideas.
 Many participants reflected on how valuable it was to be able to step out of their local silos and connect across boroughs.
 One participant said:

 “Bringing partnerships together across a region like London is invaluable for so many reasons, but it is enough that we can feel isolated.
 We work collaboratively at the local/borough level, and it just makes sense to connect across the city of London/greater London”